using-bb-for-responsive-websites

 responsive editing medium

-Use the icons at the top of the page to toggle between tablet (medium width) and mobile (small width):
+Use the icons at the top of the page to toggle between extra-large, large, medium and small device sizes:

 responsive editing small